mapserver2007/Jsonlenium/README.md

 Jsonlenium is a tool to perform E2E tests using JSON files.

 ## Preparation
-Java is necessary to execute (Java 8 or later) Please install it.
+Java is necessary to execute (Java 8 or later).
+Please install it.

 ## Usage
 ```